 Within the Scenic corridor, human-caused erosion is rehabilitated using natural appearing methods.
-Bank stabilization and other watershed improvements are undertaken when needed to protect resource values.
+Bank stabilization and other watershed improvements are undertaken to protect roads or bridges or where private property is threatened.
+All erosion protection structures are designed to provide long-term stability and blend in with natural surroundings.